 QuickSearch is the simple search option at the top of the Libraries homepage.
-It provides quick access to most of the the Libraries' article databases, as well as the catalog, and other resources.
+It provides quick access to many, but not all, of the the Libraries' article databases, as well as the catalog, and other resources.
 There are pros and cons.
 It searches a very wide range of sources.
 But your search options are somewhat limited.

-See the Home tab to learn more about searching across resources with QuickSearch.
+See the Getting Started tab to learn more about searching across resources with QuickSearch.
 Once you've completed a search, one of the limits to the left of the search results will be Peer-Reviewed Journals.

-My contact information is on the right if you have any questions.
+My contact information is below the Related Guides tab if you have any questions.

 Many of the records of the articles you find in Historical Abstracts and other databases will have direct links to the fulltext of the article.
-If not, click on Get It @ R. Get It @ R will (usually) provide links to fulltext outside of the database.
-If you don't see those links, click Sign-In, then Article Delivery.
+If not, click on Get It @ R. Get It @ R will (usually) provide a link to full text outside of the database.
+If you don't see a link to full text, click Sign-In, then Article Delivery.
 We'll provide a PDF copy, usually within a day.

 The databases listed below may also be useful.
-To see the full list of databases, from the Libraries homepage, under Resources, click Databases.
-For databases for primary sources in British history, click the "Find Primary Resources" tab above.
+To see the full list of databases, from the Libraries homepage, click Find a Database.
+For databases for primary sources in British history, click the "Find Primary Resources" tab.